mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 the deep neural networks constrained by several types of prior biological information, e.g. signaling pathway information, as a way to reduce the dimensionality of the scRNA-seq data.

-including in the DNN architecture pathway knowledge allows obtaining a smaller architecture (less nodes and hence faster inference), which is easier to interpret [22] and that performs as well as other methodologies in a set of cell type identi?cation benchmarks
+**including in the DNN architecture pathway knowledge allows obtaining a smaller architecture** (less nodes and hence faster inference), which is easier to interpret [22] and that performs as well as other methodologies in a set of cell type identi?cation benchmarks

-Prior Biological Information Integration
+**Prior Biological Information Integration**
-In order to incorporate the biological priors, the ?rst hidden layer was adjusted in two ways: 1) each neuron/node corresponds to one biological unit, in this case there are as many neurons as pathways and 2) the weights that arrive to a neuron are ?xed to zero when no input gene participates in the pathway associated to the node.
-In this way, biological priors were incorporated using known gene clusters with de?ned functions (the pathways) at the same time that the size of the model is reduced, which can help with over-?tting as well as training and inference time
+**In order to incorporate the biological priors, the ?rst hidden layer was adjusted in two ways: 1) each neuron/node corresponds to one biological unit, in this case there are as many neurons as pathways and 2) the weights that arrive to a neuron are ?xed to zero when no input gene participates in the pathway associated to the node.
+In this way, biological priors were incorporated using known gene clusters with de?ned functions (the pathways) at the same time that the size of the model is reduced, which can help with over-?tting as well as training and inference time**

 ##### Giorgi et al. 2014

-t CINDy (Conditional Inference of Network Dynamics), a novel algorithm for the genome-wide, context specific inference of regulatory dependencies between signaling protein and transcription factor activity, from gene expression data.
-The algorithm uses a novel adaptive partitioning methodology to accurately estimate the full Condition Mutual Information (CMI) between a transcription factor and its targets, given the expression of a signaling protein
+**CINDy (Conditional Inference of Network Dynamics), a novel algorithm for the genome-wide, context specific inference of regulatory dependencies between signaling protein and transcription factor activity, from gene expression data.
+T**he algorithm uses a novel adaptive partitioning methodology to accurately estimate the full Condition Mutual Information (CMI) between a transcription factor and its targets, given the expression of a signaling protein

 ##### Morone et al. 2015

-we map the problem onto optimal percolation in random networks to identify the minimal set of influencers, which arises by minimizing the energy ofa many-body system, where the form of the interactions is fixed by the non- backtracking matrix15 ofthe network.
+we map the problem onto **optimal percolation in random networks to identify the minimal set of influencers**, which arises by minimizing the energy ofa many-body system, where the form of the interactions is fixed by the non- backtracking matrix15 ofthe network.

 ##### Zhang et al. 2017

-We propose a new differential network analysis method to address the above challenges.
+We propose a **new differential network analysis method to address the above challenges.
 Instead of using Gaussian graphical models, we employ a non-paranormal graphical model that can relax the normality assumption.
-We develop a principled model to take into account the following prior information: (i) a differential edge less likely exists between two genes that do not participate together in the same pathway; (ii) changes in the networks are driven by certain regula- tor genes that are perturbed across different cellular states and (iii) the differential networks esti- mated from multi-view gene expression data likely share common structures.
+We develop a principled model to take into account the following prior information: (i) a differential edge less likely exists between two genes that do not participate together in the same pathway; (ii) changes in the networks are driven by certain regula- tor genes that are perturbed across different cellular states and (iii) the differential networks esti- mated from multi-view gene expression data likely share common structures**.